 Seedy Nightclubs & Toulouse-Lautrec

-He spent much of his time at the Moulin Rouge, a Paris nightclub in seedy Montmartre.
+Toulouse Lautrec spent alot of his time at the Moulin Rouge, a famous Paris nightclub in Montmartre.
 The seductive dancers, prostitutes and other citizens of Paris nightlife accepted him in a way that polite society did not.

 He repaid the favor with beautiful colorful paintings portraying the dancers, prostitutes and the Parisians in these clubs and cabarets.

-In all spheres of life, he struggles to fit in because of his deformities.
-We feel his loneliness and emotional pain.
+In all spheres of life, Toulouse-Lautrec struggles to fit in because of his deformities.
+You will feel his loneliness and emotional pain.
 Unfortunately, he takes companionship in any way he can but real love is never attained.

 The book doesn’t mention it, but we know that he contracted symphillis from the prostitutes and suffered from that as well.

-If you didn’t already love Toulouse-Lautrec and his incredible talent, you will love him after reading this wonderful book by Pierre La Mure.
+If you didn’t already love Toulouse-Lautrec and his incredible paintings, you will love him after reading this wonderful book by Pierre La Mure.

-This book will make you cry and I assure you it will make you google all his paintings to admire is amazing art.
+This book will make you cry.
+I assure you it will make you want to google all his paintings to admire is amazing art.

 Pierre La Mure’s 1950 novel about Toulouse-Lautrec and the Moulin Rouge, was made into a movie in 1952.
 José Ferrer and Zsa Zsa Gabor starred in the movie.
 It received an Academy Award nomination for Best Picture.
-Press here to read about the movie on Amazon.
+It is great!